karlseguin/cache.zig/readme.md

 }
 ```

 `size` is the size of the value.
 This doesn't have to be the actual memory used by the value being cached.
 In many cases, the default of `1` is reasonable.
-However, if enforcement of the memory used by the cache is important, than giving an approximate size (as a real memory usage or as a weighted value) will help.
+However, if enforcement of the memory used by the cache is important, giving an approximate size (as memory usage or as a weighted value) will help.
 For example, if you're caching a string, the length of the string could make a reasonable argument for `size`.

 `ttl` is the length, in second, to keep the value in the cache.